Marketing Trends 2013

 Turning Ourselves Into Digital Products

 A notion struck me the other day that in this day and age there are so many ways to create a chosen representation of yourself.
 With the use of social media we can easily use a few typical social media techniques to portray ourselves in the light in which we wish to be perceived.
-A few select status', a couple of choice check-ins, some funny tweets, and a bunch of photos of you doing something ridiculously fun, can make you look like you're having the time of your life.
+A few select status’, a couple of choice check-ins, some funny tweets, and a bunch of photos of you doing something ridiculously fun, can make you look like you’re having the time of your life.
+Often the perception of value is believed to be just as important as the actual value.